Mahdiqoo/TextureGan/README.md

-# InstaGan
+# TextureGan
-An upscaling ai model for enhancing and improving old images and textures
+An upscaling ai model for enhancing and improving textures and images